← All workflows

 • Case Documents

-Litigation documents such as emails, contracts, court filings, correspondence, incident reports, and other case-related materials
+Litigation documents including emails, contracts, court filings, correspondence, deposition transcripts, and other case materials

 .pdf, .docx, .eml, .msg, .txt